ministryofjustice/cloud-platform-infrastructure/runbook/Custom-Alerts.md

 External-DNSDown
 Severity: warning
 ```
-This alert is triggered when 0 external-dns pods are running for longer than 5 minutes
+This alert is triggered when '0' external-dns pods are running for longer than 5 minutes.

 Expression:
 ```